AppliedAcousticsChalmers/auralization-toolbox/README.md

 > J. Ahrens.
 Perceptually Transparent Binaural Auralization of Simulated Sound Fields.
 JAES (submitted) [ [pdf](https://arxiv.org/abs/2412.05015) ]

-It comprises also a **formal evaluation and validation** of different grid parameters and identified parameter sets that provide perceptually transparent auralization, i.e., an auralization that is perceptually indistinguishable from the ground truth. **Binaural audio examples** that were created with the toolbox are available [here](http://www.ta.chalmers.se/research/audio-technology-group/audio-examples/jaes-2025a/).
+It comprises also a **formal evaluation and validation** of different grid parameters and identified parameter sets that provide perceptually transparent auralization, i.e., an auralization that is perceptually indistinguishable from the ground truth. **Binaural audio examples** that were created with the toolbox are available [here](http://www.ta.chalmers.se/research/audio-technology-group/audio-examples/jaes-2025a/) (updated May 2025).

 Here is a short video summary (click to watch on YouTube):